shirakaba/react-nativescript/README.md

 Allowing React NativeScript to run projects that were written for React Native is a huge project, but it's theoretically very possible.
 See [react-nativescript-compat-react-native](https://github.com/shirakaba/react-nativescript-compat-react-native) for work towards this, where I've ported part of RNTester as a proof-of-concept... 👩‍🔬👨‍🔬

+## Roadmap 🛣

+A quick list of my own plans (not necessarily in execution order):

+* Logo
+* Real-world sample app
+* Documentation website
+* Updated React HMR and Dev Tools (once they're released)
+* Conference talk 🤞

+Wishes:

+* Demo apps
+* Translated docs
+* Starter template in NativeScript CLI and Playground
+* Lots and lots of plugins
+* API compatibility with React Native (very long-term goal)
+* Compatibility with major React packages like React Navigation and Redux (may depend upon above)

 ## Contributing 🙋‍♀️

-Ideally get in contact via the [Slack channel](https://nativescriptcommunity.slack.com/messages/CJ2B77CJ1/) before starting any PRs.
+Ideally get in contact via the [Slack channel](https://nativescriptcommunity.slack.com/messages/CJ2B77CJ1/) before starting any PRs!

-I want to keep complex tooling down to a minimum to encourage easy on-boarding to contributors – at least until the project is stable.